 Smeaton says that other valuable resources for conducting research include access to a large number of data sets through the Inter-University Consortium for Political and Social Research and access to a participant pool of Walden students, alumni, and faculty for Web-based surveys.
 In addition, the center offers a statistics course for students who need to improve their skills to conduct research and provides guidelines and rubrics for developing theses and dissertations.

 The Center for Research Support also offers graduate students assistance in pursuing funding for research projects, help with publishing research, and access to the Institutional Review Board (IRB), which ensures that Walden research complies with the university’s ethical standards and federal regulations.

 More support is available through the Center for Student Success (CSS), which provides the following student-centered resources:

-- Career Services: Practical online tools for complete career planning, management, and advancement cycle, as well as individual consultations.
+- Career Planning and Development: Practical online tools for complete career planning, management, and advancement cycle, as well as individual consultations.

 - Academic Residencies: Opportunities for doctoral and some master’s students to meet with faculty, network with other students, and build research skills.

 - Walden Library: Extensive digital resources, as well as dedicated staff who will help students identify, evaluate, and obtain the materials they need for their research.

 - Writing Center: Comprehensive support for academic writing, including tutoring, writing courses, one-on-one consultations, and samples and templates.